schwarzkopfb/enumerated/README.md

 - 1000000 valuesByKeys() calls performed in 3.64 seconds (274725.27 ops/sec)

 In the light of the results, the overhead compared to more primitive solutions is negligible.

+You can run the benchmark on your machine with the following command:

+    npm run benchmark

 ## License